mroughan/SurrealNumbers.jl/README.md

 your new type.
 But you can't redefine $===$ or $\equiv$.
 The blog I read suggests that this is because this is a core operation, that might cause problems if a user broke it.
-From what I can tell, $===$ tests identity, i.e., that the things being tested are the same piece of memory.
+From what I can tell, $===$ tests that the things being tested are the same object, i.e. ,the same piece of memory.
 That doesn't seem like something we want to mess with.

  + https://docs.julialang.org/en/stable/devdocs/functions/#Builtins-1
  + https://discourse.julialang.org/t/overload-for-custom-type/4898

-Anyway, I have defined *congruence* $\cong$ or `≅` to do the same thing, check for equivalence.
+Anyway, I have defined *congruence* $\cong$ or `≅` to do the same thing, check for equivalence (equality of value).
 However, as there are many possible surreal forms we could create to represent any given real number, we have to chose one.
 Call that the *canonical* form.
 We could define it in several ways, but the standard is

 + zero => $0 = \{ | \}$